GTFF gets a contract extension

-The Graduate Teaching Fellows Federation and the University of Oregon reached an agreement to extend their current collective bargaining agreement by a year.
-The agreement was made on Nov.
-30 and the new CBA will now extend through June 15, 2023, instead of ending in 2022.
+The Graduate Teaching Fellows Federation and the University of Oregon agreed on Nov.
+30 to extend their current collective bargaining agreement by a year.
+The contract will now continue through June 15, 2023 instead of ending in 2022.

-In addition to a CBA extension, the agreement also includes “increased and expanded access” to the Graduate Student Assistance Fund, COVID-19 safety confirmations and extended funding for the 2021-22 academic year, according to an agreement summary from UO Human Resources.
+The new agreement also adds language that addresses areas of interest.
+A few of those areas include expanding access to the Graduate Student Assistance Fund such as assisting international students with visa expenses, as well as COVID-19 safety confirmations like providing workplace safety training, additional space and accommodations.
+Funding for the 2021-22 academic year was also extended for GEs in the final year of their PhD program, according to an agreement summary from UO Human Resources.

-In an email to the Emerald, Chief of the UO Human Resources office Mark Schmelz wrote, “Reaching [an] agreement with the GTFF is an important step to supporting graduate employees while also creating some stability as we contend with uncertainties and impacts of the COVID-19 pandemic on the University of Oregon.”
+In an email to the Emerald, UO Chief Human Resources officer Mark Schmelz wrote, “Reaching [an] agreement with the GTFF is an important step to supporting graduate employees while also creating some stability as we contend with uncertainties and impacts of the COVID-19 pandemic on the University of Oregon.”

-Ravisankar said this was “not an easy process,” as the GTFF is a democratic organization with every member having to discuss and vote on the terms of the agreement.
+Ravisankar said this was “not an easy process,” given that the GTFF is a democratic organization with every member having to discuss and vote on the terms of the agreement.

 “To have to make a pretty big decision consideration near the end of winter term in the middle of a pandemic is a challenging set of circumstances,” said Ravisankar.